US orders 2,500 Marines and an amphibious assault ship to Mideast after almost 2 weeks of war

 The humanitarian crisis in Lebanon deepened, with nearly 800 people killed and 850,000 displaced as Israel launched waves of strikes against Iran-backed Hezbollah militants and warned there would be no let up.

-In an interview with Fox News, U.S. President Donald Trump said the war would end “when I feel it in my bones.”
+In an interview with Fox News, Trump said the war would end “when I feel it in my bones.”
 He was also more measured about the prospect of opponents toppling the Islamic government.

 “So I really think that’s a big hurdle to climb for people that don’t have weapons,” Trump said, citing Iran's paramilitary Basij force, which has played a central role in crushing recent nationwide protests.